rubyreferences/rubyref/stdlib/formats/csv.md

 #### CSV with headers[](#csv-with-headers)

 CSV allows to specify column names of CSV file, whether they are in data, or provided separately.
-If headers specified, reading methods return an instance of CSV::Table, consisting of CSV::Row.
+If headers are specified, reading methods return an instance of CSV::Table, consisting of CSV::Row.